Frequently Asked Questions for Exchange Students

 This depends on when we receive your information from your home university.
 As a general rule, Southern will make decisions regarding placements within 3 weeks of receiving a prospective student’s file.
 Please check with either your home institution to determine when your file was submitted.

-I’m having difficulties logging into my Banner Web page so that I can submit my housing application, view my courses, and pay my fees.
+I’m having difficulties logging into my Banner Student page so that I can submit my housing application, view my courses, and pay my fees.
 What do I do?

 What if I need to enroll in specific courses at Southern in order to graduate or fulfill my academic requirements at my home university?